jcs-instructor/mobtimer/backlog.md

       - [ ] **Symlink to src** instead of to node_modules see [proposal](./proposal-symlink.md)
             - [ ] Test on Ethan's PC
             - [ ] Merge to dev
+            - [ ] Refactor mobtimer-api folders:
+                  - for symlinks, use "mobtimer-api-symlink"
+                  - for actual source use "mobtimer-api" with no "src" subfolder
       - [ ] **CI/CD** in GitHub, including clean git pull, run all scripts, run tests, etc.
       - [ ] **Docker** (maybe later, if needed/desired)
 - [ ] **Delete unused file with IBackendSocket** & also run code coverage to see what else isn't needed